KitchenPizzeria/Code-Projects/README.md

 # Code-Projects

-This repository is filled with Python files referenced in my CV.
+This repo is filled with Python files referenced in my CV.